Discover the Magic of Morocco

 - Just want to get out and have fun in an empowering, supportive group

-*Please note this trip is limited to only 14 women
+*Please note this trip is limited to only 13 women this time

 Take advantage of my early bird sale!

-• Double occupancy accommodations in 3 and 4-star riads and luxury tents (twin sharing).
+Double occupancy accommodations in 4-star riads and luxury tents (twin sharing).
 Where possible the rooms will have two separate beds.
 Otherwise there may be some nights where you are sharing one double or king bed.

 Morocco Trip Gallery